jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Configuring VAAPI on Debian/Ubuntu requires some additional configuration to ensure permissions are correct.

+To check information about VAAPI on your system install and run `vainfo`

 1. Configure VAAPI for your system by following the [relevant documentation](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).
 Verify that a `render` device is now present in `/dev/dri`, and note the permissions and group available to write to it, in this case `render`:
     `$ ls -l /dev/dri`
     `total 0`